Stowell-Lab/SkillCenter-LMS/README.md

 4. In this column: **ID**.
 5. Add additional columns: check **Student Name** and **Class** (or your exact column display names).
 6. Save.
-    * *Note: If you later rename fields in StudentSummary, re-open this lookup and re-select the additional fields.*
+    * *Note: If you later rename fields in StudentSummary, reopen this lookup and reselect the additional fields.*

 ### Variable Table
 Set these during solution import (or after, in Solution → Environment Variables):